Trump administration wants Obamacare subsidy case put on hold, again

 In a joint filing with the U.S. House of Representatives submitted to the U.S. Court of Appeals for the District of Columbia Circuit, the administration and Republican lawmakers asked for a second 90-day extension.

-The subsidies are available to low-income Americans who buy individual health insurance on the exchanges created under the 2010 Affordable Care Act, former President Barack Obama's signature healthcare law, popularly known as Obamacare.
+The subsidies are available to low-income Americans who buy individual health insurance on the exchanges created under Obamacare, former President Barack Obama's signature healthcare law.

-The two sides said they wanted more time because they were discussing measures that would no longer require a judicial decision, including the new healthcare legislation.
+The two sides said they wanted more time because they are discussing measures that would no longer require a judicial decision, including this new healthcare legislation.

 Insurers and medical groups reiterated their view on Monday after the court filing about continuing the payments, which amount to about $7 billion this year and help low-income consumers pay for out-of-pocket medical costs.